Create and use endpoints

 -

-From the API keys section of an endpoint window, click the three dots in the API key you wish to edit and select Revoke from the drop-down.
+From the API keys section of an endpoint window, click the kebob icon (three dots) in the API key you wish to edit and select Revoke from the drop-down.

-Figure 12.
-Revoke API key drop-downThe confirmation box will open with a statement describing the consequences of revoking the API key.
+Figure 18.
+API key drop-downThe confirmation box will open with a statement describing the consequences of revoking the API key.

 -